t-clark04/Clark-Data-Science-Portfolio/README.md

 ## Data Cleaning and Visualization
 <img align="left" width="275" height="175" src="Images/Olympics.webp"> **[Tidy Data Project 🧹 ✨](https://github.com/t-clark04/Clark-Data-Science-Portfolio/tree/main/TidyData-Project)**

-Detailed Jupyter notebook demonstrating my expertise in data cleaning and visualization using Python libraries like ``pandas``, ``seaborn``, and ``matplotlib``.
+Project demonstrating my expertise in data cleaning and visualization using Python libraries like ``pandas``, ``seaborn``, and ``matplotlib``.
 Starting with a "messy" dataset on the 2008 Olympic medalists, I first re-format the data into a ["tidy"](https://www.jstatsoft.org/article/view/v059i10) data frame and then explore relationships in variables (like `Gender` and `Sport`) through pivot tables and visualizations to generate insights.
 Click [here](https://github.com/t-clark04/Clark-Data-Science-Portfolio/tree/main/TidyData-Project) to check it out for yourself!

 #